Skip to Content

 Pretty cool being THIS close.

-Throughout the show, it wasn’t uncommon for performers to whisper things under their breath to me or reach out for a fist bump.
+Throughout the show, performers would whisper things to me under their breath or reach out for a fist bump.

-I sincerely felt as though I was part of the show, and I’m sure other audience members felt the same way.
+I felt genuinely part of the show, and I’m sure other audience members did too.
+It was a cool vibe.

-One audience member even got smooched… on the lips… by Boozy Skunkton.
+One audience member received a passionate smooch… on the lips… from Boozy Skunkton.

 Raunchy Humor

 Raunchy, inappropriate humor is my jam.
 I like it.
 I live for it.
-Just note that this show isn’t one you want to bring your kids, or grandma, to.
+Just know, this show isn’t one you want to bring your kids or grandma to.
+Unless grandma is cool as hell, that is.

 Variety Acts

-Variety acts you’ll see throughout Atomic Saloon include hoola-hoop routines, tap dancing, acrobatics, feats of strength, a stripper pole routine, and even a talented little chihuahua.
+Variety acts you’ll see throughout Atomic Saloon include hula-hoop routines, tap dancing, acrobatics, feats of strength, a stripper pole routine, and even a talented little chihuahua.

 There was even one occasion in which I was concerned for the safety of the performer – That’s how good some of the acts were.